ZhenyingZhu/StudyNotes/SystemDesign.md

 Different types of systems

 - Services (online systems): response time and availability is the primary measure of the performance
-- Batch processing systems (offline systems): measures throughput as the performance. e.g., Hadoop implements MapReduce algorithm
+- Batch processing systems (offline systems): measures throughput as the performance **[KEY]**. e.g., Hadoop implements MapReduce algorithm
-- Stream processing systems (near-real-time systems): consume input and operate on event soon.
+- Stream processing systems (near-real-time systems): consume input and operate on event soon **[KEY]**.
 Build on Batch processing system

 Batch Processing with Unix Tools